husarion/rosbot_xl_ros/ROS_API.md

 > \*You can check all available options using `-s`/`--show-args` flag. (e.g. `ros2 launch rosbot_bringup bringup.launch.py -s`).

-### `rosbot_xl_controller`
+### `rosbot_controller`

 ROS2 hardware controller for ROSbot XL.
 It manages inputs and outputs data from ROS2 control, forwarding it via ROS topics to be read by microROS.
-The controller.launch.py file loads the robot model defined in rosbot_xl_description along with ROS2 control dependencies from [rosbot_hardware_interfaces](https://github.com/husarion/rosbot_hardware_interfaces).
+The controller.launch.py file loads the robot model defined in rosbot_description along with ROS2 control dependencies from [rosbot_hardware_interfaces](https://github.com/husarion/rosbot_hardware_interfaces).

-### `rosbot_xl_description`
+### `rosbot_description`

 URDF model used for both simulation and as a source of transforms on physical robot.
 It was written to be compatible with ROS Industrial and preconfigured for ROS2 control.